 One of the great joys of those early spring days has to be getting out into the garden and laying the groundwork for the joyful summer months to follow.

 If you don't have a lot of spare time to invest in gardening, don't worry - a ten minute burst of pottering here and there will make all the difference.

-But jazzing up your garden doesn’t have to be a time-consuming hassle.
 Planting shrubs, saplings and flowers is an easy way to celebrate the new season and bring some colour into your outdoor space.
-What’s more, one look at your radiant garden on a dreary, rainy morning is sure to brighten up your mood.
+And looking out at your thriving garden on a dreary, rainy morning is sure to brighten up your mood.

-So whether you’ve got acres of land to play with or a small, modest space out back, we’ve put together some handy tips from flower farmer and florist Nicola Cavanagh that prove you don’t have to be a seasoned pro to spruce up your garden in time for summer...
+So whether you’ve got acres of land to play with or just a modest terrace or patio, we’ve put together some handy tips from flower farmer and florist Nicola Cavanagh that prove you don’t have to be a seasoned pro to spruce up your garden in time for summer...

 Planning is key when thinking about what to plant, and sometimes the flowers you love have to take a backseat if they’re going to be hard work.
-Instead, don’t plant anything half-hardy until the weather is consistently in the double figures, says Nicola.
+Instead, don’t plant anything half-hardy until the weather is consistently in the double figures.

-Both the location and the direction your garden is pointing will decide whether your new outside additions grow, according to Nicola.
+Both the location and the direction your garden is pointing will decide whether your new outside additions grow.